-• The distance from the centreline of the pan to the far wall falls short of the 1150 mm required for compliance.
+The distance from the centreline of the pan to the far wall falls short of the 1150 mm required for compliance (DSAPT Clause 15.4(3) refers to AS1428.1 (2001) Figure 22).
 This is due to the curved shape of the door.
-Most wheelchair users will not be able to perform a side transfer onto the pan with the current door design and pan location as their wheelchairs will not fit easily into the available space.
+Significantly, most wheelchair users will find it difficult to position a wheelchair in a suitable relationship to the toilet pan in order to perform a safe side transfer onto the pan with the current door design and pan location as their wheelchairs will not fit easily into the available space diminished by the curved wall and door.